Your researcher ID (ORCID)

 ORCID is growing fast as the international identifier for researchers.
 More and more journals and funders request or even require an ORCID iD if you send in your manuscript or grant application.

 The Central Medical Library started an ORCID project, together with the Groningen University Library, to:

 - optimize researchers' use of ORCID, as ORCID looks set to become the default author ID

 - link excisting ResearcherIDs and Scopus Author IDs to ORCID for optimal exchange and interaction

-- make Pure the tool to register all author IDs
+- register all author IDs in PURE

 - make updating publications into Pure much easier and more efficient with your ORCID

 Read more about ORCID and how to create an ORCID iD in our Researchers Guide